Business Energy FAQs

 - Where do I find my Contract End Date and why is this so important?

 The first place to look is in your contract with your current business energy supplier.
 If you cannot find it there or cannot find your contract then contact your current supplier quoting your Customer Reference Number.
-They will be able to confirm the Contract End Date and notice period required to you.
+They will be able to confirm the End Date of your contract and notice period required to you.
 It is very important that you know this date if you want to change your supply.
-If you quote the wrong contract end date your supply application can and will likely be rejected.
+If you quote the wrong date your supply application can and will likely be rejected.
 If you wait too long before giving notice of termination of your existing contract it may be possible that your supply arrangements will automatically renew and then you may have to pay a termination fee if you want to move your supply.
 IT IS VERY IMPORTANT THAT YOU KNOW YOUR CONTRACT END DATE.

 - What is the Supply Type and how do I know what my Supply Type is?

 The Supply Type is simply a generic name given by the suppliers to the type of supply arrangements at your property.
 There are a number of Supply Types and these relate to the level of consumption, the way the energy is used at the property and the manner in which the energy is metered.
 The most common Supply Types include Standard (a single meter), Evening Weekend (comprising of 2 meters), and Economy 7 (again comprising 2 meters) and Off-peak (can be a multiple of meters).
 The Supply Type should be indicated on your bill but if not it is possible to get this from the MPAN number (we do this automatically where possible).
-If you are unsure of your Supply Type then check your bill, if you are still unsure then you should contact your current supplier and ask them what type of supply you have at your property.
+If you are unsure of your Supply Type then check your bill, if you are still unsure then you should contact your current supplier and ask them what type of supply you have on your property.

 - When am I in a contract?